terryrabinowitz/Mass-Spectrometry-Prediction/README.md

 The 17 characters used are: C, O, N, =, #, (, ), 1, 2, 3, 4, 5, 6, 7, 8, 9, End of String

 # Model
-(see spectra2formula_model.pdf and spectra2smiles_model.pdf for visual)
+(see spectra2formula_model.pdf and spectra2smiles_model.pdf for visualization)

 1) spectra2formula:  The spectra input is fed into a variable level convolution subnetwork that follows the following repeating structure:  Convolution-> Pooling-> Batch Norm-> Dropout-> Elu Activation.
 The resulting state is fed into a fully connected variable level dense subnetwork that follows the following repeating structure:  State-> Batch Norm -> Dropout -> Elu Activation.
 A final set of weights transforms the last state to the regression results for the four elements.